AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/home-page-repository-view.md

 **Show in search panel**

 The **Show in search panel** option becomes available after performing a search in the Repository.
 This feature allows you to display all the searched results in the **Search panel** within the Editor.
-For more details view, [Search panel](./search-panel-explorer.md).
+For more details, view [Search panel](./search-panel-explorer.md).

 ![](images/search-panel-repo.png){align="left"}